dmiranda1482/intervals-prototype/DESIGN.md

 1) push the new interval into the array
-2) repeat until no overlaps occur overlapingInThisIteration = "false" newIntervalArray = []
+2) repeat until no overlaps occur newIntervalArray = []
     for i=0 to intervalArray.lengh()
         for j=i+1 to intervalArray.lengh()
             mergeArray = mergeTwoIntervals(intervalArray[i], intervalArray[j])
-            overlapingInThisIteration = mergeArray.len() == 1 // there was an overlap
             newIntervalArray.push(overlapingInThisIteration)
     intervalArray = newIntervalArray

 Note: I can try to put a flag on the Itervals, to track the ones that change and combine only those, but it would only be slightly better.
 There is for sure a more efficient way of doing this, so at this point I am not even loose time doing that.

-Note2: actually I can check if overlaps occoured in a certain iteration by comparing the lenght of the arrays before and after the iteration, but because I might implement the operation for subtraction later, I will keep the flag as it might be usefull.
+Note2: I can check if overlaps occoured in a certain iteration by comparing the lenght of the arrays before and after the iteration